alexbosworth/memcache-client/README.md

 * `mc.Adapter.binary`
 * `mc.Adapter.json`

-The role of an adapter is format the results of a `get` or `gets` request for the convenience of the application.
+The role of an adapter is to format the results of a `get` or `gets` call for the convenience of the application.

 The `raw` adapter is instructive.
 It returns: